-Convertible redeemable Preferred stock
+Convertible Redeemable Preferred stock

 On June 24, 2022, we issued 2,500,000 shares of Series A Preferred Stock and 500,000 shares of Series B Preferred Stock to certain institutional investors in a private placement.
 The Preferred Stock has an aggregate stated value of \$30,000,000.
-Each share of the Preferred Stock has a purchase price of \$9.50, representing an OID of 5% of the stated value.
-The shares of the Preferred Stock are convertible into shares of our common stock, upon the occurrence of certain events, at a conversion price of \$4.00 per share.
-The Preferred Stock may convert at the option of the holder.
-We may compel conversion of the Preferred Stock after the fulfillment of certain conditions and subject to certain limitations.
-The Company and the holders of the Preferred Stock also entered into a registration rights agreement to register the resale of the shares of common stock issuable upon conversion of the Preferred Stock.
-The \$28.5 million in gross proceeds of the Offering are held in an escrow account, along with an additional \$3.0 million deposited by the Company to cover the aggregate OID as well as the additional amount that would be necessary to fund the 105% redemption price until the expiration of the redemption period for the Preferred Stock, as applicable, subject to the earlier payment to redeeming holders.
-We expect redemption to occur in 2022.
+Each share of the Preferred Stock had a purchase price of \$9.50, representing an OID of 5% of the stated value.
+The shares of the Preferred Stock were convertible into shares of our common stock, upon the occurrence of certain events, at a conversion price of \$4.00 per share, at the option of the holder, and at our option upon the fulfillment of certain conditions and subject to certain limitations.
+The Company and the holders of the Preferred Stock also entered into a registration rights agreement to register the resale of the shares of common stock issuable in the event of the conversion of the Preferred Stock.
+The \$28.5 million in gross proceeds of the Offering were held in an escrow account, along with an additional \$3.0 million deposited by the Company to cover the aggregate OID as well as the additional amount that would have been necessary to fund the 105% redemption price until the expiration of the redemption period for the Preferred Stock.